Top Summer Festivals &

 The Budweiser Made In America Festival is a massive musical celebration that takes over the Benjamin Franklin Parkway on Labor Day weekend.
 With dozens of top performers and multiple stages on the Benjamin Franklin Parkway, the two-day music festival is one of the year’s can’t-miss events.
 New this year, the Made in America Festival is going bi-coastal with simultaneous festivals in Philadelphia and Los Angeles.
-This year’s lineup in Philadelphia is pretty darn incredible, and includes the likes of Kanye West, Kings of Leon and The National.
+This year’s lineup in Philadelphia is pretty incredible, and includes the likes of Kanye West, Kings of Leon and The National.

 The Awesome Fest Film Series at The Oval

 The Oval, the pop-up park on the Benjamin Franklin Parkway, gets in on the Awesome Fest action with movie screenings on Fridays from July 18 to August 15.
 The Oval hosts the centerpiece event on Friday, July 18, a screening of Teenage Mutant Ninja Turtles and a performance by Macaulay Culkin’s band, Pizza Underground and a giant pizza party.
 In addition to the centerpiece event, stop by for free screenings of School of Rock and Wayne’s World.
 This summer, The Awesome Fest’s programming is presented under the subject of “The Soundtrack of Awesome,” a rock and roll theme.

 The Awesome Fest Film Series at Clark Park

 Dates: Thursdays, June 26-August 14; Except July 31